SAFRAN-LAB/Quadrature/Gauss_Legendre/README.md

     **Gauss_Legendre_Nodes_and_Weights_16(nodes, weights);**

-where 'nodes' is a long double array with the nodes and 'weights' is the a long double array with the respective weights.
+where 'nodes' is a long double array with the nodes and 'weights' is a long double array with the respective weights.